ackxolotl/bx/README.md

 ## Usage

 Install [Vagrant](https://www.vagrantup.com/intro/getting-started/install.html) and a backend provider like [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Put `Vagrantfile` next to your pwning tasks and run `vagrant up`.
+SSH into the VM with `vagrant ssh`.

 ## Tools